pslisko/performa365docs/docs/howto/manage_activities/classroom_virtual.rst

 #.
 Fill in all required fields.
 Required fields are marked with asterisk.
 #.
 Enter start and finish date by clicking on calendar icon of the datetime picker control.
 Keep in mind that start date cannot be greater than end date.
 #.
 Choose the **Location** from the drop-down list.
 To be able to choose location from the list, locations first must be defined by the :ref:`Education Process Administrator <education_process_administrator>`.
 To learn more go to :ref:`How to > Manage Locations <manage_locations>`.
 #.
+When you select a location, the field **Maximum capacity (learners)** will be filled automatically with the number of available seats defined for that location.
+#.
+If you select an organization from the dropdown list of the field **Reserved for**, that schedule will only be visible to the learners from that organization.
+All other learners enrolled in the course will be unable to either see schedule details or enroll in that schedule.
+#.
 When adding a schedule for virtual classroom type of activity, you will also need to provide **URL to connect**.
 #.
 Click **Next** to continue to the next step.
 #.
 Schedule's instructors are listed in the second step.
 Enter lecture duration for each instructor.